Itz-Abhishek-Tiwari/pop-os-dock-application-color-changer/README.md

 6️⃣ The script will modify the settings accordingly and display a message indicating that the changes have been made successfully.

+7️⃣ Log out and log back in to reload the COSMIC desktop environment and see the changes.

 🎨 Screenshots:

 📷  Dock -